ankane/strong_migrations/README.md

 ### Renaming a table

-Renaming a table that’s in-use will cause errors in your application.
+Renaming a table that’s in use will cause errors in your application.

 #### Bad